muratk5n/thirdwave/en/README.md

 "@westaustralian

-Andrew Forrest is considering investing in US power stations and converting them to run on renewable energy as part of his green hydrogen ambition"
+[Fortescue chairman] Andrew Forrest is considering investing in US power stations and converting them to run on renewable energy as part of his green hydrogen ambition"

 [[-]](https://bit.ly/362QGr8)